 2010-09-17 Before we went to bed we stopped at the public access for the sand dunes.
 It was really cool because we reached the top of the first dune, and couldn't see how far the park sprawled.

 2010-09-18 The next day started with breakfast.
-I was too stupid to bring a camp stove, or even the electric griddle for bacon.
+I forgot to bring a camp stove, or even the electric griddle for bacon.
 If the world gives you electricity, you should use it.

 2010-09-18 There is a lot of wind on top of the dunes.
 Silver lake is featured behind Stephanie, which is where we crawled up last night.